Next diarist

 BIOGRAPHICAL SUMMARY

-Blunt was born into an old Sussex family at Crabbet Park, but his father died when he was only two.
+Blunt was born into an old Sussex family at Petworth House, but his father died when he was only two.
 Thereafter, he was educated at Stonyhurst and Oscott, before entering the diplomatic service when only 18.
 He served in several European capitals and in Buenos Aires, taking full advantage of his single status in privileged society, and publishing love sonnets.
 In 1869, he left his government office, married Lady Anne Noel, Byron's granddaughter, and soon inherited Crabbet Park after the death of his brother.
 Thereafter, Blunt and his wife travelled and lived much in the Middle East, often travelling on horseback together.
 In 1873, after many miscarriages and the deaths of infant babies, Anne gave birth to Judith, her only surviving child.
 Blunt became increasingly outspoken on international issues, opposing British rule in Egypt, and British policy in the Sudan and sympathising with Muslim aspirations.
 His ideas were propagated in books such as 'The Future of Islam' and 'Ideas about India'.
 In 1888, he served a term in prison because of his championing of Irish home rule.
 Apart from poetry and controversial ideas on foreign policy, Blunt is also remembered for having an affair with Jane Morris, William Morris's wife, for breeding Arab horses, and for his spicy diaries.

 A biography link